What It Takes to Be an Air Force Bioenvironmental Engineer

 To be successful in this job, airmen need to be able to wear protective suits without experiencing claustrophobia and be able to carry heavy equipment at the same time.

 Following basic training and Airmen's Week, these airmen will spend 68 days in technical training at Wright Patterson Air Force Base near Dayton, Ohio.
 They'll take the basic bioenvironmental engineering specialist course and receive training in bioenvironmental engineering evaluations and surveys.

-These airmen will also learn to perform and supervise industrial hygiene, occupational health, environmental protection, medical readiness and radiological health surveys to include the preparation of all related correspondence, reports, and charts.
-And they'll learn to manage industrial hygiene, community environmental surveillance and radiological health programs.
+These airmen will also learn to perform and supervise industrial hygiene, occupational health, environmental protection, medical readiness, and radiological health surveys to include the preparation of all related correspondence, reports, and charts.
+They'll also learn to manage industrial hygiene, community environmental surveillance, and radiological health programs.